yuliadm/mixComp/paper.md

 f(x)  =  w_1  (1-\theta_1)^{x-1}  \theta_1  +  \ldots  +  w_{p} (1-\theta_{p})^{x-1}  \theta_{p}, \ \ x \in \{1,2,\ldots \, 100\}
 \end{equation}

 In accordance with the **R**-function `dgeom`, the parametrization we use for the probability mass function of a geometric distribution means that $\theta_i \in [0,1)$ is the success probability for the $i$-th component, $i~\in~\{1, \ldots, p\}$.
-Building on Equation \autoref{eq:shakespeare}, the clear appropriateness of the complete monotone model for the word frequencies in the Shakespeare data can be complemented by a more applied interpretation, its underyling assumption being that words in any language belong to different categories depending on the context in which they are used.
+Building on \autoref{eq:shakespeare}, the clear appropriateness of the complete monotone model for the word frequencies in the Shakespeare data can be complemented by a more applied interpretation, its underyling assumption being that words in any language belong to different categories depending on the context in which they are used.
 As there is a finite number of words, this justifies the appropriateness of fitting a finite mixture model, whose components would correspond to the aforementioned categories.
 With the $i$-th component distribution given by $g(x;\theta_i) = (1-\theta_i)^{x-1}  \theta_i,\ x = 1,2,\dots$, this expression can be seen as the probability of a word belonging to category $i$ not appearing (in some new work) after having previously been used $x$ times.

 The `datMix` object corresponding to the Shakespeare dataset is generated as follows: